BLUE SAGE

 Click on each photo thumbnail to enlarge.

 This native perennial has a square stem from 2 to 5 feet tall.
-The opposite, narrow, downward curving leaves are up to 3 inches long and 1 inch wide (A).
+Opposite, narrow, downward curving leaves are up to 3 inches long and 1 inch wide (A,D).
 A series of whorls containing 2-8 light to deep blue tubular, 2-lipped flowers occur on the upper stem and branches (C).
-They have a smaller, hairy, hooded upper lip accompanied by the 2 stamens and a larger, flat, broad and lobed lower lip (B).
-This plant with its abundant, distinctive 2-lipped blue flowers would be hard to confuse with any of our other late summer species.
+They have a smaller, hairy, hooded upper lip accompanied by the 2 stamens and a much larger, flat, broad and lobed lower lip (B).

-Grows in upland prairies.
-It is one of our latest flowering prairie plants, blooming from July through early October.
+Blue sage is found in upland prairies where it is one of our latest flowering plants, blooming from July through early October.
 We are located just north of its natural range which extends into southeast Nebraska.
-Our plants originated from seed used in prairie restorations.
-At Neale Woods, Blue Sage is common in Knull and Jonas Prairies.
+Originating from seed used in prairie restorations at Neale Woods, it has thrived and is now quite common in most of them.

 Also known as Pitcher Sage and Salvia.